KoljaB/RealtimeSTT/README.md

 - **on_wakeword_detected**: A callable function triggered when a wake word is detected.

-- **on_wakeword_timeout**: Callback function to be called when the system goes back to an inactive state after when no speech was detected after wake word activation.
+- **on_wakeword_timeout**: A callable function triggered when the system goes back to an inactive state after when no speech was detected after wake word activation.

-- **on_wakeword_detection_start**: Callback function to be called the system starts to listen for wake words
+- **on_wakeword_detection_start**: A callable function triggered when the system starts to listen for wake words

-- **on_wakeword_detection_end**: Callback function to be called when stopping to listen for wake words (e.g. because of timeout or wake word detected)
+- **on_wakeword_detection_end**: A callable function triggered when stopping to listen for wake words (e.g. because of timeout or wake word detected)

 ## Contribution